 Cost of living

-(a)(i) a bachelor's degree, or an equivalent qualification, as recognised by UWA; and
+(a)(i) a bachelor's degree with a major in Economics, or an equivalent qualification, as recognised by UWA; and

-(ii) the equivalent of a UWA weighted average mark of at least 60 percent; or
+(ii) the equivalent of a UWA weighted average mark of 75 per cent;

 How to apply